Calvinist Erwin Lutzer is pastor of the Moody Church in Chicago. Writing on the doctrine of election he states,

 So first of all, we have to see that God takes the initiative in salvation.”

-To avoid the logical common sense question raised by Lutzer’s definition of election, that the elect are “simply robots without free will,” Lutzer finds an answer in compatibilism.
+To avoid the logical common sense question raised by Lutzer’s definition of unconditional election, that the elect are “simply robots without free will,” Lutzer finds an answer in compatibilism.
 Lutzer argues that the elect are not “simply robots without free will” because “God works in the hearts of those He has chosen to bring them to salvation; thus, they believe in Christ because they want to.
 God does not bypass their wills but overcomes their blindness and grants the faith that they might believe.”

 We can relate to the Calvinist position here when we just view things from “the outside” so to speak.
 It certainly looks like God is not running roughshod over the human will because we see person’s functioning “as usual.”
 If God is overriding human wills (which presupposes the existence of a libertarian free will to override!) we don’t see it in others and we do not detect it in ourselves.
 So if God is determining all the thoughts, desires, beliefs and actions of us each of us all the time, he certainly seems to be doing it in “a personal way” and therefore unconditional election and predestination are made more palatable.
 There is none of this taking people “by the scruff of the neck” as Lutzer puts it, and making them believe or doing things contrary to their “wills.”
 For all that we can know and all that we can see it seems “business as usual” with people.
 That is, they seem to be making free-will decisions to believe or not believe, to freely do this or that, and inconsistently, Calvinists present the gospel as if that is the case.
 Thus the Calvinist will counter the robot and puppet analogies by pointing out how God takes a human will, which robots and puppets don’t have, and changes it to desire and do his will.
 To the Calvinist’s mind the whole process is more “personal” because it involves “persons” with wills.

-In a previous chapter we carefully examined this Calvinist explanation as to how God works his will in people.
-It was called compatibilism.
+In chapter 8 I carefully examined this Calvinist explanation as to how God works his will in people.
+It is called compatibilism.
 I showed that it is an unconvincing attempt to demonstrate that human freedom is logically compatible with theistic determinism.
 Despite the fact that each of us can identify and feel the wants and desires we have, and we not only perceive that we feel these but sense that they are our own, the Calvinist claims that they are all God-determined, God-willed and God-instilled.
 Despite the fact that we perceive that our wants and desires originate from within us and by us, the Calvinist claims otherwise.
 They may be in us, but they are not of us.
-Despite the fact that we will to do what we do – whether good or evil – the Calvinist teaching is that God has ordained “whatsoever comes to pass” and therefore must be continually and meticulously causing all human actions to be what they are.
-If there is an independent will that belongs to a human person, God controls that will in every respect and in every instance according to what he alone has willed.
+Despite the fact that it certainly seems that we will to do what we do – whether good or evil – the Calvinist teaching is that God has ordained “whatsoever comes to pass” and therefore must be continually and meticulously causing all human actions to be what they are.
+If there is an independent will that belongs to a human person, God controls that will in every respect and in every instance according to what He alone has willed.
 People are always doing what God wills, desires and therefore causes them to do.
-But, as I say, all this looks to us like the actions of persons themselves, and the Calvinist rests upon this appearance as demonstrating the truth of human responsibility.
+But, as I say, all this looks to us like the actions of the persons themselves, and the Calvinist rests upon this appearance as demonstrating the truth of human responsibility.

 But is it the case that as long as God avoids taking people “by the scruff of the neck” to believe and be saved that the robot and puppet analogies fail?
 I’m not convinced.
 And I am not convinced because any genuine concept of human freedom and moral responsibility, which the Calvinist claims they maintain, is logically and morally mutually exclusive with Calvinist theistic determinism.
 The same perennial problem resurfaces.
 And it resurfaces because the root issue of determinism has not been addressed.